 Additionally, it is best practice to share ahead of time content you plan to post with employees featured in the content.
 Gaining approval ensures that everyone is on board with their involvement and how they’re being portrayed.

 When it comes to Asian American and Pacific Islander history and culture, there are a number of stereotypes to avoid.
 When in doubt, consult your company’s HR department or an external consultant who can help you figure out what’s appropriate.

 Overall, it’s important to remember that the term “Asian American” is broad and encompasses a wide variety of countries of origin, languages, cultures, diets, religious traditions, and more.
 Avoid grouping all Asian Americans together in such a way that implies they are a homogenous group.

 In fact, the UN notes that today, Asia is made up of 48 unique countries – each with their own histories, customs, and norms.
 And of course, within those countries, there is diversity within various communities and families.

-Acknowledging diversity within the AAPI community can lead to a more well-rounded and inclusive conversation.
+Acknowledging diversity within the Asian American & Pacific Islander community can lead to a more well-rounded and inclusive conversation.

-Sharing words of wisdom from AAPI authors, innovators, and leaders can be a powerful way to inspire your audiences.
+Sharing words of wisdom from Asian American & Pacific Islander authors, innovators, and leaders can be a powerful way to inspire your audiences.

 As an additional benefit, social posts featuring quotes are easily sharable and can resonate with many people.
 As a result, you might find more followers than usual hitting the “share” button to amplify your company’s message.
 This can help broaden your reach to engage new followers.

-Get started with our blog post, 45 AAPI History Month Quotes for Work.
+Get started with our blog post, 45 AAPI Heritage Month Quotes for Work.